 - Modification or adjustment of requirements essential to any program of instruction, program or activity, or essential to any directly related licensing requirement, or

-- Modifications or adjustments that result in undue hardship, considering the nature, cost, and impact of the accommodation, and other factors.
+- Modifications or adjustments that result in undue hardship, considering the nature, cost, impact of the accommodation, and other factors.

 Disability is a physical or mental impairment that substantially limits one or more major life activities.